Back

 Tips for Taking Your Child with Autism to the ER

-A trip to the emergency room is a crisis for any family, but especially so when your child has autism.
-The sights, sounds, smells, and quick pace of a hospital emergency room can overwhelm the senses of an individual with autism and bring on problem behaviors and cause great distress.
+The sights, sounds, smells, and quick pace of a hospital ER can overwhelm the senses of a child with autism and bring on problem behaviors and cause great distress.

 Here are a few tips to make things go a little more smoothly:

-Prepare your child before an emergency happens: Utilize visual supports or social stories to walk your child through circumstances they might encounter.
-This is a great way to reduce their anxiety and explain unfamiliar situations in advance so an already bad situation won't feel worse at the moment when they see something in person for the first time.
+Utilize visual supports or social stories to walk your child through circumstances they might encounter.
+This is a great way to reduce their anxiety and explain unfamiliar situations in advance so an already bad situation won’t feel worse at the moment when they see something in person for the first time.

-Ask for a tour: Emergency rooms can be a very busy place but even have downtime on occasion.
+Emergency rooms can be a very busy place but even have downtime on occasion.
 Consider contacting your local ER and asking for a small walking tour of the waiting area or a few of the rooms.
 Even if this is not available, you could take your child to the hospital and walk around a bit, visit the cafeteria, see a few doctors walking around in different types of outfits, etc. just to make the hospital not such a scary place.

-Call ahead and alert the staff: While on your way, see if you can contact someone in the ER who could prepare for your arrival.
+While on your way, see if you can contact someone in the ER who has worked with children with autism before could prepare for your arrival.
 A quieter waiting area, a shortened wait time, a private room, comfort items, and other such accommodations may be available if you take the time to ask.